Carbon Fiber vs Aluminium Tripod - which one is better for you?

 1. Corrosion

-Carbon is very weather resistant and even resisting corrosion when used in salt water for example.
-Aluminium tripods are usually protected by an additional layer, but scratches or other damages may result in corroding material when used under humid circumstances.
+Carbon is very weather-resistant and even resists corrosion when used in salt water for example.
+Aluminum tripods are usually protected by an additional layer, but scratches or other damages may result in corroding material when used under humid circumstances.

 2. Vibration Reduction / Vibration Absorption